Article updated for v2.0.6.

 App's Info, Warning and Error notifications

-Sometimes applications update their version, make functionality changes, fix known issues, or they have troubles with their server's uptime.
+Sometimes applications update their versions, make functionality changes, fix known issues, or they have troubles with their server's uptime.
 This could affect on how Rambox works with them and, maybe, cause a specific app to malfunction.
 When this happens, Rambox's Team will add temporary notes for those apps, so next time you open them you'll see some information if something is happening.
 These notes may be a simple information notification, a relevant warning, or a critical error notification.